M.S. Athletic Training Courses & Curriculum

 The athletic training curriculum features four clinical rotations that provide students with diverse experiences.

-Throughout these four clinical rotations, you will have opportunities to grow professionally and develop a comprehensive, interdisciplinary understanding of healthcare culture.
+Throughout these clinical rotations, you will have opportunities to grow professionally and develop a comprehensive, interdisciplinary understanding of healthcare culture.

 Utilize the knowledge and skills acquired during your time in the athletic training program while receiving constructive feedback from a licensed professional.
 This process will enhance your confidence in your abilities, equipping you with essential job skills and professional socialization to ensure a smooth transition into your career.